Low progesterone is more common than you might think.

 Excess weight (those with a BMI of > 30) leads to a combination of the following:

 - Excess estrogen or estrogen dominance

 - Hyperinsulinemia or insulin resistance (think PCOS-like symptoms)

 - Increase in inflammatory markers

 - Increase in IGF-1 (growth hormone to all cells including cancer)

-These negative consequences seem to hit some women harder than others, but we can all agree that having excess weight is NOT healthy to the metabolic systems in your body.
+These negative consequences seem to hit some women harder than others, but we can all agree that having excess weight is NOT healthy for the metabolic systems in your body.

 The good news is that this cascade of negative changes can be opposed by balancing and increasing progesterone.

-Increasing progesterone (by taking bio-identical progesterone in this study) resulted in balancing estrogen dominance (reducing cellular effect of estrogen), normalizing IGF-1 levels and normalizing the expression of progesterone receptors on cells.
+Increasing progesterone (by taking bio-identical progesterone in this study) resulted in balancing estrogen dominance (reducing the cellular effect of estrogen), normalizing IGF-1 levels, and normalizing the expression of progesterone receptors on cells.

 Taking progesterone may reduce some of these negative effects and reduce your risk of developing endometrial cancer but it may not be sufficient to help with weight loss.